zephyrie/label-doc-update/sample-apps/README.md

     - Epithelial

 ## [Endoscopy](./endoscopy)
-This app has example models for interactive and automated tool tracking segmentation and a classification model for InBody vs. OutBody images.
-You should refer to this app if you are developing any endoscopy-related examples.
-It has examples for the following three types of models.
+This template includes example models for interactive and automated tool tracking segmentation and a classification model for InBody vs. OutBody images in endoscopy-related images.
+It provides examples for the following three types of models:
 - DeepEdit (Interactive + Auto Segmentation)
   - Tool Tracking
 - Segmentation (Auto Segmentation)